jsampe/drupal7/README.md

   + fpdi (1.6.2)
   + Tinymce

+# DATABASE FOLDER.

+The DATABASE folder that is included in the development branch contains a drupal7.sql file ready to restore with phpmyadmin or your database manager.

+I have also included an individual copy of each table in the database in XML format, which can be useful if only one table needs to be restored.

++ One drupal7.sql file
++ 80 individual XML files, one for table.
++ (81 Files Total)

 # What have I not included?

 I have not included the translation files because they are not necessary to start and to make the process faster, update the translations manually through the configuration options.